tuplo/dynoexpr/README.md

 ### Update expressions

-An _update expression_ specifies how `UpdateItem` will modify the attributes of an item. [docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.UpdateExpressions.html)
+An [_update expression_](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.UpdateExpressions.html) specifies how `UpdateItem` will modify the attributes of an item.

 **Update the value of an attribute**

 ```ts
 // set color to `blue` on existing item
 const params = dynoexpr({
   Update: { color: 'blue' },
 });